 Transfer From Another Rabbinical School

 Students in other rabbinical schools may make preliminary inquiries with JTS about transfer, but must inform their home institution prior to formal application.
 The application process for transfer students is the same as that for other applicants.
-Upon receiving an offer of admission, the candidate may then petition The Rabbinical School Faculty Committee for credit for the study completed elsewhere.
+Upon receiving an offer of admission, the candidate may then petition the Rabbinical School Faculty Committee for credit for the study completed elsewhere.

 The committee will generally approve such requests if (1) the academic requirements completed are substantially equivalent to the requirements to be waived at JTS and (2) there has been due attention in the school previously attended to issues of religious growth and professional development.

 Students who have previously earned an MA, PhD, or DHL in one of the fields accepted by The Rabbinical School may request exemption from the MA requirement at JTS.
-This may shorten the course of studies in our program—but this is subject to approval of the dean.
+This may shorten the course of studies in our program, but this is subject to approval of the dean.

 Fellowships for Rabbinical Students

+JTS provides financial aid on a need basis.
+For details of eligibility, visit the Registrar.
 To continue to receive Title IV student financial assistance student loans, students must complete at least one-fifth of the required curriculum each year in order to meet the requirement of maintaining satisfactory progress.

 Certificate in Pastoral Care and Counseling

-The Certificate in Pastoral Care and Counseling represents an integrated pastoral-care curriculum that includes academic learning, professional skills, and religious and personal identity formation.
+The Certificate in Pastoral Care and Counseling represents an integrated pastoral care curriculum that includes academic learning, professional skills, and religious and personal identity formation.
 Students who are interested in preparing themselves for the world of professional chaplaincy will be in an excellent position to become leaders in the field.
 Students who wish to become clergy or religious professionals in agencies or schools will have the in-depth pastoral training to serve the needs of their congregants, clients, and students on a high level and with expertise in the rich pastoral resources of Judaism.